LL.M. Programme Modules

 LL.M.
 Intellectual Property and Information Technology Law | Section A |

-* Priority will be given to students registered for the LL.M (Intellectual Property and Information Technology Law) degree programme.
-Any available places will be offered to students on other LLM programmes in late September 2022.
+Priority will be given to students registered for the LL.M Intellectual Property and Information Technology Law degree programme.

 Learning Outcomes